 Flagstaff Shelter Services is the largest emergency shelter in Northern Arizona.
-Spearheaded by Executive Director Ross Altenbaugh, the organization has provided life-saving services to thousands of people in crisis.
+Spearheaded by Executive Director Ross Schaefer, the organization has provided life-saving services to thousands of people in crisis.

 Our leadership is committed to eliminating homelessness in Flagstaff.
 We provide emergency shelter and services year-round, 24/7, to anyone experiencing homelessness or in danger of becoming homeless, regardless of circumstance.

 Under the leadership of its staff and board, Flagstaff Shelter Services has helped hundreds of people experiencing homelessness in Coconino County have achieved housing stability since 2015.

 In August of 2014, Ross Schaefer moved from Richmond, Virginia to Flagstaff, Arizona.
 In Richmond, Ross was the Executive Director of Housing Families First, a multi-dimensional housing program for families experiencing homelessness.
 Virginia Housing Coalition named Ross as one of the top 40 under 40 in Housing in Virginia in 2013.
 Additionally, Ross was chosen by The Greater Richmond Community Foundation as a 2014 recipient of the Stettinius Awards for Nonprofit Leadership.
 The Flagstaff Chamber of Commerce and the Arizona Daily Sun named Ross one of 2017’s Top 20 Under 40 and was nominated for the Flagstaff Chamber of Commerce’s 2020 ATHENA Award.
 Ross has also been serving on the City of Flagstaff Housing Commission since 2019, showing dedication to progressing housing opportunities for everyone in our community.